goliatl/hy-r-intro/4_StartingWithData/2_ImportingExporting.md

 # Importing and exporting data

-*This lesson is derived from Software and Data Carpentry teaching materials:*
+*This lesson is derived from Software and Data Carpentry teaching materials available under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode):*

 http://swcarpentry.github.io/r-novice-inflammation/